 pdf logical indicate whether to generate a pdf of the plots in the current working directory or not.

-method this must be the either full, window, overlap or smooth but the data should generated by the same method in integrated.analysis.
+method this must be the either full, window, overlap or smooth but the data should gendetails: Cytobands plot adapted from SNPChip

 ... not used in this version